Ilya626/Inference_speed_estimator/README.md

   footprint together with OOM status for a given memory budget.
 * **Multiple outputs:** produces a tabular summary, lets you export to CSV, and ships with a Gradio UI for point-and-click exploration.
+* **Quant insight:** infers nominal bits-per-weight (bpw) for each GGUF file and reports an approximate parameter count derived from the artefact sizes.
+* **Local metadata fallback:** includes a curated CSV with KV-cache and GGUF size data for popular models so you can work offline or when repository metadata is incomplete.

 > ℹ️ The current calibration is meant for dense models on Strix Halo.
 For other
 > hardware backends, gather a few empirical points and refit the constants.